ChicagoTenants/chicagotenants.org/_homepage/en/index.md

 ### Call our hotline

 Hotline operators can help connect tenants to...
-- Tenant organizers in their area
+- Weekly casework meetings with tenant organizers
 - Legal aid (if you've received an eviction notice or filing)
 - Local mutual aid networks